 What is the limitation period for enforcing a foreign judgment in your jurisdiction?

-Under the Statutory Regime, an applicant must register the foreign judgment within six years of the date of the date of the foreign judgment.
-Where the judgment has been appealed, the date of the last judgment in the appeal proceedings would apply.
-Once the Royal Court has registered the foreign judgment, it will be treated as a local judgment and enforceable for ten years from the date on which it became enforceable in Jersey.
+Under the Reciprocal Enforcement Regime, an applicant must register the foreign judgment within six years of the date of the foreign judgment.
+Where the judgment has been appealed, the date of the last judgment in the appeal proceedings would be the relevant date from which the six-year period runs.
+Once the Royal Court has registered the foreign judgment, it will be treated as a local judgment and, as such, it is enforceable for ten years from the date on which it became enforceable in Jersey.
+However, a judgment will not be registered if it has been wholly satisfied or if it has ceased to be enforceable by execution in the country of the original court.

-There does not appear to be any time limit for the enforcement of foreign judgments at customary law.
-However, it should be noted that the Royal Court is unlikely to enforce a foreign judgment which is no longer enforceable as a matter of the law of the relevant foreign jurisdiction.
+There does not appear to be any time limit for the enforcement of foreign judgments at common law.
+Similar to the position under the Reciprocal Enforcement Regime, the court will not enforce a judgment if it has been wholly satisfied and is unlikely to enforce a foreign judgment which has ceased to be enforceable under the law of the relevant foreign jurisdiction.

 On what grounds can the enforcement of foreign judgments be challenged in your jurisdiction?

-Upon the application of a judgment debtor, by way of summons, seeking to set aside a registered judgment, the Royal Court will set aside the registration if it is satisfied that:
+Upon the application of a judgment debtor, by way of summons, seeking to set aside a judgment which has been registered under the Reciprocal Enforcement Regime, the Royal Court will set aside the registration if it is satisfied that:

-- the foreign judgment is not a judgment to which the 1960 Law applies;
+- the foreign judgment is not one to which the 1960 Law applies;

 - the foreign court had no jurisdiction to grant the foreign judgment;